rlopezherrero/GFTMasterBigDataUPV/exercise0_setup/README.md

 * Install IDE
 * Download and unzip Maven
-* Download the code with any of these two otions:
+* Download the code with any of these two options:
   1. Install GIT and clone the project
   ```
   git clone https://github.com/rlopezherrero/GFTMasterBigDataUPV